You are visiting www.chateauneuf.dk published by a wine lover from Denmark

 The parish church, Saint Catherine d'Alexandrie was constructed in the 18th century.
 The tower is the highest point of the village.
 From here you can see all the vineyards of Gigondas and have close views of Dentelles de Montmirail.

 Chapelle Saint Côme et Saint Damien is situated by the vineyards of Chateau Saint Côsme.
-As you see it today it was constructed in the 12th century but it replaced a building from the 7th century.
+As you see it today it was constructed in the 12th century but replaced' a building from the 7th century.

 The vineyards are situated at very different altitudes from the plain plateau by the river Ouvèze to the terrasses at Dentelles de Montmirail.